lume/glas/.github/DEVELOPMENT.md

 })
 ```

-has needed to be converted to a `class` of the form
+have been be converted to `class`es of the form

 ```js
 class Mesh extends Object3D {